gianni-smdt/powershell-scripts/README.md

 ## About the Project

 This repository contains a set of PowerShell scripts aimed at helping administrators streamline routine tasks in Windows environments.
-These scripts handle tasks like user management, system configuration, process monitoring, and logging.
-With a focus on ease-of-use and flexibility, they can be applied in various IT and DevOps workflows.
+With a focus on ease-of-use and flexibility, they can be applied in various IT workflows.

-## Features

-- **User Management**: Create, modify, and delete user accounts.
-- **System Monitoring**: Monitor CPU, memory, and disk usage.
-- **Automated Backups**: Schedule and manage system and file backups.
-- **Security Configurations**: Apply and monitor essential security policies.
-- **Logging & Reporting**: Generate logs and reports for key administrative activities.

 ## Getting Started